 For the ultimate in portability, backpack-style coolers are the clear winners.
 And many of these bags, including IceMule’s Pro series, share a lot in common with regular daypacks.
 The Pro’s padded shoulder straps keep it comfortable even when loaded down with ice, food, and beverages, and the ventilated backpanel does a decent job at keeping you cool.
 With a 1,000-denier, waterproof build, the drybag-like IceMule should be able to withstand just about all the scratches, scrapes, and tussles that crop up along the trail or in the water (we’ve also found it suitably tough for air travel).

-In order to shave weight and materials, some backpack coolers like the IceMule Pro lack structure.
-Even compared to other soft-sided models, the Pro can feel a bit sloppy if loaded improperly (the upside is it can be compressed with the roll-top closure).
+In order to shave weight and materials, some backpack coolers lack structure, and the IceMule Pro in particular can feel a bit sloppy if loaded improperly (the upside is it can be compressed with the roll-top closure).
 This also translates to less insulating power, although the Pro’s 24 hours of ice retention is actually fairly good in this category.
 In comparing the Pro with other backpack options, you can go colder with the Yeti Hopper BackFlip or more modern with the Hydro Flask Insulated Soft Cooler Pack, and both offer more structure and leak protection.
-But where the IceMule Pro stands apart is value: it undercuts most of the competition significantly in price while still delivering good performance and functionality overall.
+But the IceMule Pro undercuts most of the competition significantly in price while still delivering good performance and functionality overall.
+And for a larger, beefed-up option from IceMule with improved suspension and full suite of storage and features, check out the $300 Boss.

 See the IceMule Pro Large